harness/developer-hub/docs/internal-developer-portal/tutorials/how-to-use-catalog-ingestion-api.md

 The above given request body can create a Jira Project based on [templatekey](https://developer.atlassian.com/cloud/jira/platform/rest/v3/api-group-projects/#api-rest-api-3-project-post)

-We have used few pipeline variables in the body, which will be used to take input from the IDP workflows and for the users to provide the name, key and template.
+We have used few pipeline variables in the body, which will be used to take input from the IDP Workflows and for the users to provide the name, key and template.

 9. Under **Optional Configuration** add the **Assertion** as `<+httpResponseCode>==200`.
 10. Under **Headers** add the following key value pairs: